sparkfiresprairie/capl/README.md

 Warm-up task to implement the SAXPY in CUDA.
 Compare the performance with the sequential CPU-based implementation of SAXPY (time, bandwidth, etc) [[saxpy.cu](./lab2/saxpy.cu)]

 ###Part2 - CUDA Warm-Up 2: Parallel Prefix-Sum (10 pts)
 In this part, we are asked to come up with parallel implementation of the function find_repeats which, given a list of integers A, returns a list of all indices i for which A[i] == A[i+1].
-For example, given the array {1,2,2,1,1,1,3,5,3,3}, your program should output the array {1,3,4,8}.
+For example, given the array {1,2,2,1,1,1,3,5,3,3}, our program should output the array {1,3,4,8}.
 We implement find_repeats by first implementing parallel exclusive prefix-sum operation.

 The following "C-like" code is an iterative version of scan.
 We use parallel_for to indicate potentially parallel loops.